 )

-}Each Field exposes an error property that represents its current validation error message, and it can be set or cleared manually at any time.
+}Each Field exposes a raw error property that represents its current validation error message.
+It can be set or cleared manually at any time.
+Use shouldDisplayError to decide whether to render it.

 var Field<*>.error: String?Normally, this value is updated automatically by ValidationEffect whenever validators fail, but you can override it manually for advanced use cases such as: